The Literary Structure of Matthew's Gospel

 The second and the fourth teaching blocks are on land, in a town and both are about discipleship.
 In the third teaching, in Matthew chapter 13, the structural center of the book, Jesus teaches on the secrets of the kingdom.
 Jesus tells eight parables that he says are about the secrets, the character of the kingdom Jesus is bringing.

-And it’s fascinating because Jesus has told no parables up to chapter 13 and he will tell no parables after.
-So Matthew has reserved all the parables for this central chapter in the book.
+And it’s fascinating because Jesus has told no parables up to chapter 13.

 So Matthews whole gospel is structured as a chiasm.
 And if you don’t know what that is I have a video on it with a link in the description.
 But it is simply a structure where the first scene or section in the book corresponds to the last section and the second scene corresponds to the second to last and so on and so forth until you get to a central section that is typically either the turning point or emphasis or both.